Punta del Este, Uruguay - Things to Do in Punta del Este

 Beach hopping between Playa Mansa and Playa Brava

-Isla de Lobos sea lion colony excursion
+Isla de Lobos seal watching excursion

-Take a boat trip to this rocky island home to one of the largest sea lion colonies in the world, with over 200,000 sea lions.
-The island also features a historic lighthouse and serves as a breeding ground for various seabirds.
-The journey offers excellent opportunities for wildlife photography and marine life observation.
+Take a boat trip to this small island home to one of the largest sea lion colonies in the world, with over 200,000 seals and sea lions.
+The island also features a historic lighthouse and offers excellent opportunities for wildlife photography.
+The boat ride provides beautiful coastal views of the peninsula.

 Getting There